Cyber Threats Targeting U.S. Elections in 2024

 Phishing Threats

 Phishing remains one of the most prevalent cyber threats facing election officials and voters alike.
 By tricking individuals into divulging sensitive information through deceptive emails or websites, attackers can gain access to critical systems and data.
-This chapter will focus on a case of a phishing template.
+This chapter will focus on the various forms of phishing attacks.

 New Phishing Template Targeting the U.S. Elections is on Sale